Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Phantom:** This unit cannot be chosen as a valid target for standard attacks unless the attacking unit is positioned in an orthogonally adjacent quadrant (Range 1).
 * **Skirmisher:** After this unit performs an Attack action, you may immediately move it to an adjacent friendly quadrant.
 This special move does not exhaust the unit and does not consume your action for the turn.
 * **Steadfast:** This unit cannot be moved from its current quadrant by an opponent's card effects.
-* **Swarm:** When taking a "Deploy" action to play a unit with Swarm, you may simultaneously deploy any number of other units with the Swarm keyword from your hand into the exact same quadrant.
-You must pay the individual CP costs for all units deployed in this manner.
+* **Swarm:** When taking a "Deploy" action to play a unit with Swarm, you may simultaneously deploy exactly one additional unit with the Swarm keyword from your hand into the exact same quadrant.
+You must pay the individual CP costs for both units deployed in this manner.
 * **Synaptic Mark:** The mark on its own does nothing, but it is used to target units with other powerful abilities.
 * **Taunt:** Enemy units that declare an attack must target a unit with Taunt if one is within range and constitutes a valid target.
 * **Territorial:** This unit actively blocks enemy deployment, standard movement, and Tactical Advances into any orthogonally adjacent quadrant, locking down physical firing lanes.